Omar-p/learning-notes/aws/aws.md

       - other headings: packages, source, files, users, group, commands, container_commands, and services
     - YAML or JSON format ending with .config
 - EB and HTTPS
-  - to use https with EB u need to apply an ssl certificate to the load balancer.
+  - to use https with EB u need to apply a ssl certificate to the load balancer.
-    - EB Console => Enviroment => Load Balancer configuration
+    - EB Console => Environment => Load Balancer configuration
     - or via .ebextensions/securelistener-[alb|nlb].config
-      - `yaml
+      - ```yaml
          optionsettings:
          aws:elbv2:listener:443:
            ListenerEnabled: true
            Protocol: HTTPS
            SSLCertificateArns: arn:aws:acm:us-east-1:123456789012:certificate/12345678-1234-1234-1234-123456789012
-         `
+         ```
       - update security group to allow https traffic from ELB security group.
       - ![config-for-ssl](images/elastic-beanstalk/config-for-ssl.png)
   - Cloning
-    - 'unmanged changes' any change done without using EB console, or EB CLI, or EB API will not be cloned.
+    - 'unmanaged changes' any change done without using EB console, or EB CLI, or EB API will not be cloned.
       - ![EB-clone](images/elastic-beanstalk/EB-clone.png)

 - EB Docker